Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/cecilia-c1d8.md

 Part of the ritual required the involvement of someone Cecilia considered an ally.
 Naturally, she stopped by FaunaMart to ask her green companion to fulfill that role.
 By chance, Amelia was also there, frantically searching for the "diamonds" she'd been obsessing over all day.
 Cecilia didn’t really understand what Amelia was on about but tried to help her [nonetheless](https://www.youtube.com/live/4co7VDSYTqU?feature=shared\&t=875).

-Not long after, Gonathon and Ina approached Cecilia to ask if the library had any records of an ancient tale about a golden apple rumored to cure the "corruption".
+Not long after, Gonathon and Ina approached Cecilia to ask if the library had any records of an ancient tale about a golden apple rumored to cure the "corruption."
 Cecilia, not quite understanding why they needed it, recalled that the library did have the book, so she handed it over.

 [A lot's happening, huh](#embed:https://www.youtube.com/live/4co7VDSYTqU?feature=shared\&t=1399)